hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 `mvn hotrod:gen`

 HotRod will connect to the database schema, will retrieve the table details, and will produce the code.
 It will create or update the following files:
-* `src/main/java/com/myapp/EmployeeImpl.java`
+* `src/main/java/com/myapp/daos/EmployeeImpl.java`
-* `src/main/java/com/myapp/primitives/EmployeeDAO.java`
+* `src/main/java/com/myapp/daos/primitives/EmployeeDAO.java`
-* `src/main/java/com/myapp/primitives/EmployeeVO.java`
+* `src/main/java/com/myapp/daos/primitives/EmployeeVO.java`
 * `src/main/resources/mappers/primitives-employee.xml`

-**Note**: Since the `EmployeeImpl.java` may contain custom code, it's never overwritten.
-The other files are always overwritten to adhere with the latest/current database structure.
+**Note**: Since the `EmployeeImpl.java` may contain custom code, it's created but never overwritten.
+The other files are always overwritten to keep them current with the latest database structure.

 At this point all the persistence code is ready to be used.